State of Washington Classified Job Specification

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-Six months of experience as a Financial Services Specialist 1, and completion of the agency's Financial Services Specialist Training Program.
+Six months of experience as a Public Benefits Specialist 1, and completion of the agency's Public Benefits Specialist Training Program.

-One year of equivalent out-of-state experience conducting financial eligibility determination for public assistance to include financial, medical and food stamp programs.
+One year of equivalent out-of-state experience conducting financial eligibility determination for public assistance to include financial, medical and food stamp benefit programs and completing the agency’s Public Benefits Specialist Training Program.

-Note: Employees shall be advanced to Financial Services Specialist 3 after completing nine months of satisfactory service as a Financial Services Specialist 2 and participation in the Financial Services Specialist Training Plan.
+Note: Employees shall be advanced to Public Benefits Specialist 3 after completing nine months of satisfactory service as a Public Benefits Specialist 2 2 and participation in the Financial Services Specialist Training Plan.

 Class Specification History